What a difference a year makes: California poised to reopen - WTMJ

 That threshold could be reached within two weeks.
 Once 4 million people in those neighborhoods are vaccinated, counties will be able to open up even more.

-Even as Gov. Gavin Newsom outlined the new policies Thursday, he struck a more cautious than optimistic tone, urging Californians to start wearing two masks.
+Even as Newsom outlined the new policies Thursday, he struck a more cautious than optimistic tone, urging Californians to start wearing two masks.

 “We can’t reopen our economy until we get this pandemic safely behind us,” the Democratic governor said from a vaccination site in Stockton.

-Note: This story has been corrected with the proper spelling of Emilie Cameron’s last name.
-It is Cameron, not Clarke.